Foden still has 'big part' to play for England

 - Listen to the brilliant World Football podcast in Qatar

+Southgate also says Foden's multiple attributes mean he can fit into the team in various roles.

-Asked how Foden can fit into the team, Southgate said: "There are different possibilities.
-He can play on either flank and can play as a false nine if we chose to do that.
+"There are different possibilities.
+He can play on either flank and can play as a false nine if we chose to do that," he added.

 "He can play off a striker, although he doesn't do that as much at club level so that's maybe applicable to certain games or certain moments.